 Western Fair Sports Centre

 Western University's state-of-the-art athletic and residence facilities provide an unmatched tournament and event experience.
 From grassroots to international events, Western University has the facility and the capacity to host a wide variety of sports.

-TD Stadium's 8,000 person seating capacity is home the Western Mustangs football team and has also hosted the Canada Summer Games, Pan Am Field Hockey Championships, World Transplant Games, World Lacrosse Championships and the Special Olympics Canada Summer Games.
-Surrounding the field is an eight-lane, 400-m mondo track.
+Alumni Stadium's 8,000 person seating capacity is home the Western Mustangs football team and has also hosted the Canada Summer Games, Pan Am Field Hockey Championships, World Transplant Games, World Lacrosse Championships and the Special Olympics Canada Summer Games.
+Surrounding the field is an eight-lane, 400-m track.